Distinction in Our Research

 The Body Scan Lab studies the body shape variations of individuals and global populations to create better-fitting products that improve the quality of human life.
 The research focuses on creating design tools for the human body using high resolution 3D scanning, free-form CAD software, and digital manufacturing methods.

-Health Design Collab
+Health Design CoLab

 Have a Question for Us?